 The consequences

 The claimant continued with his shift but felt restricted with his movements and took pain medication later that evening.
-On his return to work, a day later, he felt considerable pain in his knee and alerted his line manager.
-He attended accident and emergency where, following examination of his swollen knee, he was advised to stay off work for six weeks.
+On his return to work a day later, he felt considerable pain in his knee and alerted his line manager.
+He attended an accident and emergency where, following examination of his swollen knee, he was advised to stay off work for six weeks.

 The settlement

 After being contacted by the client, we intimated a knee injury claim to his employers.
-However, they failed to provide their position so we raised court proceedings in the All-Scotland Personal Injury Court.
+However, they failed to provide their position, so we raised court proceedings in the All-Scotland Personal Injury Court.

-Thompsons work accident solicitors arranged for the claimant to be examined by a consultant orthopaedic surgeon who confirmed that the injuries were consistent with the accident as described.
+Thompsons' work accident solicitors arranged for the claimant to be examined by a consultant orthopaedic surgeon who confirmed that the injuries were consistent with the accident as described.
 This report further stated that the claimant should allow for a 12-month period of recovery.

 Shortly after court proceedings were raised, the defender made a settlement offer of £3,000.
 However, we advised that this offer was too low, so it was formally rejected.
 Shortly afterwards, the defender increased its offer to £3,750.
 This offer was accepted and formalised on 25 July 2019.